Adeniyiolusola/love-running/README.md

 - Meetup Times section

-  - This session tells the user on schedule in which the runnning activity actually takes place.
+  - This session tells the user on meetup schedule in which the runnning exercise would actually takes place.
+  - Also the meetup location and the time.

 ![meetup-time](image-4.png)

 - Footer seesion

-  - the
+  - Contained within the footer session are the social medial links which create more avenue for the users to keep connected.
+This social media links will open to a new tab for easy navigation.

 ![footer](image-5.png)

 - Gallery

-  -
+  - Within the gallery are the pictures which tells the users more about the organization looks like and what they do.

 ![gallery](image-6.png)